 Feel free to browse through World of Judaica's wonderful collection of Tallitot when looking for synagogue items.
 Our Tallitot feature Hebrew blessings on the Atara as well as beautiful depictions of Jerusalem.
 Tallitot make for wonderful Bar Mitzvah gifts.

-If you have any questions regarding Synagogue items and their use, please visit our learning pages to learn about these different items.
+If you have any questions regarding Synagogue items and their use, please visit our learning pages and OyVey Jewish blog to learn about these different items.
 For other questions or if you cannot find your answer, contact us and a customer service agent will be happy to speak with you via email, phone or live chat and address all your concerns.

 Synagogue Items Guide